muiriswoulfe/NuGet-Transitive-Dependency-Finder/README.md

 1. In the *Solution Explorer* window, right-click on the solution file and select *Build Solution*.

-#### Command Line
+#### Command-Line

-To build directly from the command line, enter the command appropriate to which configuration you wish to build:
+To build directly from the command-line, enter the command appropriate to which configuration you wish to build:

 ```Batchfile